PlaidCloud/website/content/en/docs/concepts/containers/images.md

 periods (`.`), and dashes (`-`).
 There are additional rules about where you can place the separator characters (`_`, `-`, and `.`) inside an image tag.
-If you don't specify a tag, Kubernetes assumes you mean the tag `latest`.
+If you don't specify a tag, PlaidCloud assumes you mean the tag `latest`.

 ## Updating images